Belgium 2026 "Unpublished photographs from the 19th century"

 In 1883, Alexandre Édouard Drains took the first photograph of the reconstructed skeleton at the Brussels Museum of Natural History.
 This image is regarded as the earliest known photograph of a mounted dinosaur skeleton and documents a major milestone in palaeontology and public science.

-The fossils were discovered at Bernissart in 1878, but it was not until 1882 that scientists succeeded in reconstructing one of the eight known Iguanodons.
-The skeleton was mounted in an upright, tail-supported posture typical of 19th-century interpretations, with the characteristic thumb spike correctly placed on the hand.
+The fossils were discovered at Bernissart in 1878, as described below, but it was not until 1882 that scientists succeeded in reconstructing one of the dinosaurs.
+The skeleton was mounted in an upright, tail-supported posture typical of 19th century interpretations.

 In 1883, the mounted skeleton was installed in the inner courtyard of the former Hôtel de Nassau, enclosed in a glass structure that protected it from the elements while allowing natural light for viewing and photography.
 The display attracted widespread public attention and contributed significantly to the emerging image of dinosaurs as real, once-living animals.